 An AGM is a formal meeting of CIOL members held once a year in accordance with the Rules.
 The AGM is an important event for CIOL; it gives members and other interested parties an overview of CIOL's activities during the previous year, its plans for the future and an insight into the organisation's financial health.
 It is also the time when we announce the results of the Council election to elect new or re-elect existing members of Council; eligible members also have the opportunity to vote on certain key changes – for instance changes to the Rules and membership fees.

 CIOL Council is required to hold an AGM in each calendar year.
-The next CIOL AGM is scheduled to take place online in March 2022, date and time to be announced.
+The next CIOL AGM is scheduled to take place online on 25 March 2022, date and time to be announced.

 The 2022 CIOL AGM will be held online.